 Finally, and most importantly, TVCC faculty and staff are here to help you succeed in your chosen career field.
 You will find instructors here that not only have educational experience but also have worked in business and industry.
 They understand what is needed to help you succeed.

 If you should have any questions concerning any of the workforce education programs and services, please feel free to contact us.

 Associate Vice President for Workforce Education

-Administrative Assistant for Workforce Education
+Executive Assistant I for Workforce Education